tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 `git checkout -b 'Schedule(10/27/2016)'`

-Unlike East 5th's solution, which watches commits, in this solution your comits are ignored.
-This helps avoid any errors created by watching commits.
+Unlike East 5th's solution, which watches commits, using branches as a trigger helps avoid any errors created by watching commits.
 Adjustments can be made up until the date of publication and it won't matter.

 Set up the first Zapier to trigger when you create a new branch.
 Before you continue, ensure that you already have created a Branch on your repo named like this or the next step won't display the [named variable](https://zapier.com/help/named-variables/) you're looking for.